ChessOnMyMind/Website/README.md

 # Chess on my Mind

-This is my personal website: [https://chessonmymind.org](https://chessonmymind.org).
+This is my chess website: [https://chessonmymind.org](https://chessonmymind.org).

 **NOTE:** The project is currently work in progress and I am still making tweaks to the code.